invertase/notifee/packages/documentation/docs/react-native/docs/ios/behaviour.md

 # Critical Notifications

 In some scenarios you may wish to alert the user to a notification and bypass the users preferences such as the mute switch or Do Not Disturb mode.
-To do this, you can set the `crtitial` flag on the notification:
+To do this, you can set the `critical` flag on the notification:

 ```js
 // iOS > 10